 While there are no guarantees for the patient, a transplant may be the best hope of returning to good health.

 The majority of people who register to donate stem cells have a strong commitment to help any patient in need.
-When they are asked to donate, most respond positively and enthusiastically.
-It may be a few years between the time a person registers and the time they may be asked to donate.
-Thus, many factors may have changed for them, for example, issues with their health.
+However, after months or years of being on the registry, when we reach out to potential donors who are a special match for a patient, many are either unreachable or are no longer available to donate.
+We recognize that a potential donor’s availability can change for many reasons, for example, issues with their health.
 As a result, there are instances when some people may decline to donate.
-It is important for us to identify this early in the search process, when several potential donors may be under consideration.
+Whenever possible, it is important for us to identify this before someone is a potential match.

 Are there stem cell matches for every patient?

 Unfortunately, even with millions of potential donors listed on registries around the world, as well as many publicly banked cord blood units, it may not be possible to find a stem cell match for all patients.
 If a donor is not found, it may be that the patient has unusual genetic markers/antigens, or the combination of antigens is uncommon.
 In this case, the transplant team may consider other options for the patient.

 I received a stem cell transplant.
 Will I ever get to meet my donor?

 The privacy of both the stem cell donors and patients must be respected.
 For this reason, there are restrictions regarding the direct communication and exchange of identifying information between donors and patients for at least one year after the donation.

 After the year has passed, if both the donor and patient consent in writing, direct communication may be permitted.
 You should be aware that some transplant centres and international registries require a longer waiting period, and some do not permit direct communication between donors and patients under any circumstances.